 Portrait of Gamō Ujisato, colored on paper Source: Wikipedia (file name: Gamō Ujisato (Saikōji Nishiazu).jpg)

-In 1593 (Bunroku 2), the castle tower, which is said to have a seven-story watchtower-style structure, was completed, and the castle was renamed "Tsuruga Castle" after the Maizuru crest of the Gamo family, becoming the foundation for the development of Aizu-Wakamatsu.
+In 1593 (Bunroku 2), the castle tower, described as a "seven-story watchtower type," was completed, and the castle was renamed "Tsuruga Castle" after the Gamo family's crane crest, becoming the foundation for the development of Aizu-Wakamatsu.

 Uesugi clan (1598-1601)